bab3l/go-netbox/docs/SavedFilter.md

 ### NewSavedFilter

-`func NewSavedFilter(id int32, url string, displayUrl string, display string, objectTypes []string, name string, slug string, parameters interface{}, created NullableTime, lastUpdated NullableTime, ) *SavedFilter`
+`func NewSavedFilter(id int32, url string, display string, objectTypes []string, name string, slug string, parameters interface{}, created NullableTime, lastUpdated NullableTime, ) *SavedFilter`

 NewSavedFilter instantiates a new SavedFilter object This constructor will assign default values to properties that have it defined,